rnelsonee/rnelsonee/README.md

 - 👋 Hi, I’m @rnelsonee
-- 👀 I’m interested in random small projects
+- 👀 I’m interested in different small projects; some related to open source projects that help at work, or engineering and finance related
-- 🌱 I’m currently learning that managment isn't as fun as coding
+- 🌱 I’m currently improving skills with Python and AWS

 <!---